📙ACT/Question Types

 Strategy Tip

 Go back to the passage and find the exact lines.
-Do not rely on memory.
-The correct answer will be a close paraphrase of what is stated in the text.
+The correct answer will be a close paraphrase of what is stated, not an inference.
+Beware of choices that sound plausible but change the meaning.

 3